-Way back when I first started blogging, I posted a recipe for kebab gu samoon, which is pretty much an Assyrian kebab on an Iraqi sesame roll.
-It’s one of the classics I grew up with, and my family most often makes ours with lula kebabs, an Assyrian and Armenian classic.
 The key to a good lula kebab is to add a ton of cilantro and green onion for a wonderfully fresh flavor.
-They’re delicious grilled (a little smoke complements all those herbs), but lately I’ve been taking inspiration from their flavor and baking them in a lula-inspired sub with zesty banadurah harrah, stretchy mozzarella, and fresh cilantro.
+They’re delicious grilled (a little smoke complements all those herbs).
+But lately I’ve been taking inspiration from their flavor and baking them in a lula-inspired sub with a zesty tomato sauce.

 Baked subs are a really wonderful party trick, because you can make and prep all the components ahead of time, quickly assemble and bake them at the last minute, and then casually serve them on a sheet pan.
 Add a really simple green salad (arugula, olive oil, lemon, black pepper, and lots of parmesan), and you’ll blow your guests away.